[Word count: 4007]

 The crack of the box hitting their shin resounded through their body, and with a cry they fell to the ground.
 Dormant daffodil bulbs, the contents of the box, spilled across the pave stones.

 Shifting slowly to stretch the aching leg before them Ishin pulled up their trousers to examine the wound.
 The angry red weal that crossed their shin wasn’t bleeding but the bruise was spreading and rapidly darkening.
+A sickening wave of vertigo swept over them, leaving the edges of their vision fluttering.

 “What happened?”
 Hanash asked as she entered, dropping to a crouch beside Ishin.